The Environment: Expanding Transit, Protecting Puget Sound, Facing Climate Change

 Climate change is an urgent issue of public health and equity.
-Dr. Jeff Duchin, Chief Medical Officer for Seattle-King County Public Health, calls climate change “the most serious health threat currently facing [hu]mankind.”
+Dr. Jeff Duchin, Chief Medical Officer for Public Health — Seattle-King County calls climate change “the most serious health threat currently facing [hu]mankind.”

 To a large extent, the focus in King County for reducing emissions involves transit and land-use decisions, but it also affects decisions about how we deliver and prioritize public health services.
 Just a few of the health impacts we can expect to see include increasing cases of respiratory disease, heart attacks, strokes and possibly certain cancers, such as lung cancer.

-Water Quality: Puget Sound, Orcas and Salmon
+Water Quality: Puget Sound, Orcas and Clean Drinking Water